evaristocuesta/ViveCortelazor/src/ViveCortelazor/Content/Blog/2025-03-31-cortelafolk-2025/text.en.md

-﻿# Cortelafolk 2025
-## II Folk Music Festival in Cortelazor
+﻿## II Folk Music Festival in Cortelazor

 The **Cortelafolk** Festival returns to **Cortelazor la Real** on **April 25th and 26th, 2025**, offering a weekend full of **music, culture and tradition** in an incomparable setting.